alfanrizkyw/CCTV-Explorer-by-Paan/README.md

 - The CCTV link will open in the browser

-𖦹 Available Cities
+𖦹 Available Cities :
 Jakarta, Surabaya, Bandung, Bali, Medan, Makassar, and 40+ other cities.

-𖦹 Technical
+𖦹 Technical :

 Python 3

-𖦹 Module: webbrowser, time, os
+𖦹 Module : webbrowser, time, os

 Program by Paan - Simple tool for accessing CCTV from cities in Indonesia.